splunk/splunk-conf-imt/README.md

 # Installation Pre-requisites
 This section covers the steps that should be done before this app can be configured and used.
 The steps and process for doing these things are well documented and processed elsewhere

-1. Deploy UF and SA to desired hosts correctly configured to "phone home" to Splunk deployment server
+1. Deploy UF to desired hosts correctly configured to "phone home" to Splunk deployment server
+2. Deploy SA to desires hosts (validate presence of basic host metrics in SIM)
 2. Configure UF (via outputs.conf) to send data to Splunk as expected (validate internal logs from UF)
-3. Configure SA (via agent.yaml) to send data to SIM as expected (validate presence of basic host metrics)
+3. Configure SA with base agent.yaml from this repo (re-validate presence of basic host metrics)
 4. Ensure $SPLUNK_HOME is present and accurate on all Splunk instances (including UFs)

 # Installation Steps